-The platform shall provide display of continuous CO and intermittent CO with a compatible Swan-Ganz catheter according to the specifications provided in appendix A. The platform shall provide display of intravascular blood pressure with a compatible FloTrac or Acumen IQ sensor or compatible TruWave DPT according to the specifications provided in appendix A. The platform shall provide display of SvO2/ScvO2 with a compatible oximetry catheter according to the specifications provided in appendix A. The platform shall provide noninvasive measurement of arterial blood pressure with a compatible Edwards finger cuff according to the specifications provided in appendix A. The platform shall provide display of StO2 with a compatible oximetry module and sensor according to the specifications provided in appendix A. The platform shall provide alarm, alert, indicator, and/or system status when unable to provide accurate measurement of the applicable hemodynamic parameter.
-For more information, see Essential Performance Characteristics on page 307.
+The platform shall provide display of continuous CO and intermittent CO with a compatible Swan-Ganz catheter according to the specifications provided in appendix A. The platform shall provide display of intravascular blood pressure with a compatible FloTrac or Acumen IQ sensor or compatible TruWave DPT according to the specifications provided in appendix A. The platform shall provide display of SvO2/ScvO2 with a compatible oximetry catheter according to the specifications provided in appendix A. The platform shall provide display of SvO2/ScvO2 with a compatible oximetry catheter according to the specifications provided in appendix A. The platform shall provide noninvasive measurement of arterial blood pressure with a compatible Edwards finger cuff according to the specifications provided in appendix A. The platform shall provide and sensor according to the specifications provided in appendix A. The platform shall provide alarm, alert, indicator, and/or system status when unable to provide accurate measurement of the applicable hemodynamic parameter.
+For more information, see Essential Performance Characteristics on page 312.